cspr-rad/kairos-spec/src/spec.typ

 The product's backend will be deployed on modern powerfull machines equipped with a powerful graphics processing unit (GPU) and a large amount of working memory as well as persistent disk space.
 The machines will have continuous access to the Internet.

 The CLI will be deployed on modern, potentially less powerfull hardware.

+=== Constraints <constraints>

+The product should be a centralized solution for this initial version 0.1.

+The utilized proving system should be zero knowledge.

 == Features